-- A qualified biologist will conduct pre-construction surveys for California redlegged frog within the vicinity of the project site no earlier than 2 days before ground-disturbing activities.
-The survey area will include 300 feet upstream and downstream from the project site. - No activities will occur in suitable California red-legged frog habitat after October 15 or the onset of the rainy season, whichever occurs first, until May 1 except for during periods greater than 72 hours without precipitation.
-Activities can only resume after the 72-hour period or after May 1 following a site inspection by a qualified biologist, in consultation with USFWS.
-The rainy season is defined as: a frontal system that results in depositing 0.25 inches or more of precipitation in one event. - Vehicles to and from the project site will be confined to existing roadways and defined access routes to minimize disturbance of California red-legged frog habitat. - If a California red-legged frog is encountered during excavations, or any project activities, activities will cease until the frog is removed and relocated by a USFWS-permitted biologist.
-Any incidental take will be reported to the USFWS immediately by telephone. - If suitable California red-legged frog habitat is disturbed or removed, VTA will restore the suitable habitat back to its original value by covering bare areas with mulch and re-vegetating all cleared areas with plant species that are currently found in the project site or as negotiated with USFWS. - Any permanent loss of aquatic habitat in Upper Penitencia Creek or Lower Silver Creek will be compensated through protection or enhancement of degraded aquatic and riparian habitat at either an onsite or an offsite location.
+- A qualified biologist will conduct pre-construction surveys for California redlegged frog and California tiger salamanders within the vicinity of the project site no earlier than 2 days before ground-disturbing activities.
+The survey area will include 300 feet upstream and downstream from the project site. - No activities will occur in suitable frog or salamander habitat after October 15 or the onset of the rainy season, whichever occurs first, until May 1 except for during periods greater than 72 hours without precipitation.
+Activities can only resume after the 72-hour period or after May 1 following a site inspection by a qualified biologist, in consultation with the U.S. Fish and Wildlife Service (USFWS).
+The rainy season is defined as: a frontal system that results in depositing 0.25 inches or more of precipitation in one event. - Vehicles to and from the project site will be confined to existing roadways and defined access routes to minimize disturbance of California red-legged frog and California tiger salamander habitat. - If a California red-legged frog or California tiger salamander is encountered during excavations, or any project activities, activities will cease until the frog or salamander is removed and relocated by a USFWS-permitted biologist.
+Any incidental take will be reported to the USFWS immediately by telephone. - If suitable red-legged frog habitat or tiger salamander is disturbed or removed, VTA will restore the suitable habitat back to its original value by covering bare areas with mulch and re-vegetating all cleared areas with plant species that are currently found in the project site or as negotiated with USFWS. - Any permanent loss of aquatic habitat in Upper Penitencia Creek or Lower Silver Creek will be compensated through protection or enhancement of degraded aquatic and riparian habitat at either an onsite or an offsite location.
 The location and total amount of the compensation habitat will be determined in consultation with USFWS.